Cost of Attendance

-Under provisions of the Texas Higher Education Code Section 54.051(e), Texas residents are eligible for a reduced tuition rate when enrolling for professional paper, thesis, or dissertation only, provided those hours are the final credits required for the degree.
+Under provisions of the Texas Higher Education Code Section 54.051(e), Texas residents are eligible for a reduced tuition rate when enrolling for thesis or dissertation only, provided those hours are the final credits required for the degree.
+Professional paper enrollment does not qualify a student for Reduced Tuition under Texas Education Code Section 54.051(e).
 Students must complete a form requesting the reduction and return it to the Graduate School prior to the final semester.

 Required Fees (Subject to Change)

 Fitness and Recreation Fee

 A fitness and recreation fee of $80.00 per semester will be assessed to all students who enroll.